The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Parco Naturale Molentargius Saline

-The best place to see flamingos in Sardinia is at Parco Naturale Molentargius Saline which is a natural park located in Cagliari.
+I’ve found that, by far, the best place to see flamingos in Sardinia is at Parco Naturale Molentargius Saline which is a natural park located in Cagliari.

-This 1,600 hectare park is a haven for wildlife, especially the thousands of wild flamingos who live and feed in the expansive lakes which form part of the park.
+This 1,600 hectare park is a haven for wildlife especially the thousands of wild flamingos who live and feed in the expansive lakes which form part of the park.

 There are many different ways to explore the park.
 My personal favorite is by joining an electric bike tour like this one as it’s super fun and an easy way to explore the park.